5 steps to apply for a mortgage the right way

 Mortgage rates are based on credit tiers.
 If raising your score a few points would put you in a better tier (fair to good, good to excellent), it’s worth waiting to improve your credit before applying.

 Consider this: Mortgage rates are based on credit “tiers.”
 A higher credit tier means a cheaper mortgage.
-And if your credit score is currently 719, raising it just one point would put you in a higher tier and earn you a lower rate.
+And if your credit score is currently 719, raising it just one point could put you in a higher tier and earn you a lower rate.

 Ideally, you should start checking your credit early.
 It can easily take 12 months or more to reverse serious credit issues — so the sooner you get started, the better.